kubestellar/kubestellar/user/yaml/README.md

 kubectl exec -n kubestellar $(kubectl get pod -n kubestellar --selector=app=kubestellar-server -o jsonpath='{.items[0].metadata.name}') -- tar cf - "/home/kubestellar/kubestellar" | tar xf - --strip-components=2
 ```

 As an alternative the bootstrap script can be used with the `--deploy false` option as shown below.
 This alternative option does not require the architecture of the host OS to match the one inside the container.
-In this use case, it may be necessary to specify the version of **KubeSteller** with the `--kubestellar-version` argument to match the version deployed in the cluster.
+In this use case, it may be necessary to specify the version of **KubeStellar** with the `--kubestellar-version` argument to match the version deployed in the cluster.

 ```shell
 bash <(curl -s https://raw.githubusercontent.com/kubestellar/kubestellar/main/bootstrap/bootstrap-kubestellar.sh) --deploy false